Coldcard/firmware/docs/nfc-on-coldcard.md

 If the above is not enough for you, the antenna can be destroyed by cutting the trace labeled "NFC" inside the hole for the MicroSD card.
-Ues the point of a sharp knife to cut and peel up the trace.
+Use the point of a sharp knife to cut and peel up the trace.

-The NFC traffic is not encrypted and is subject to evesdropping.
+The NFC traffic is not encrypted and is subject to eavesdropping.
-While the NFC feature is active, your Coldcard can be uniquely identifed because the NFC protocol requires a unique ID (64 bits) that is defined by the NFC tag chip and shared automatically as part of the anti-collion protocol.
+While the NFC feature is active, your Coldcard can be uniquely identified because the NFC protocol requires a unique ID (64 bits) that is defined by the NFC tag chip and shared automatically as part of the anti-collion protocol.
 Again, that happens only during active transfers, not when idle.